A winning strategy for spreading the word about your organization’s work is to get your nonprofit’s story in the news.

 - Hit send.

-- Again, top the email with a brief, personal message, such as, “Thank you for covering news from the local nonprofit community.
+- Again, top the email with a brief, personal message such as, “Thank you for covering news from the local nonprofit community.
 Here is our latest:”

-Congratulations, you have just distributed your press release!
+Congratulations, you’ve just distributed your press release!

-Step 4: Follow up
+Step 4.
+Follow Up

-Give journalists a few days and then follow up with an email.
-Use Twitter/X to follow up with journalists who are active on the platform.
-If you have a phone number, you should call, but only if you are pitching a strong story that might be of interest to the journalist.
-Don’t waste their time.
+If you have a phone number, you should call – but only if you’re pitching a strong story that might be of interest to the journalist.

-If you still don’t get any response, re-evaluate your pitch.
-Is it newsy enough?
-Does it fit with the type of stories the publication covers?
 You can follow up with the journalist to ask why the pitch wasn’t quite right.
 Some journalists will provide feedback.

 Then, keep trying!
 Building media relations takes time and persistence.

-When you get a story, thank the reporter for taking the time to cover your organization’s news.
-Let them know you got positive feedback from the community and you hope to work together again in the future.
-Many nonprofits skip this step and journalists will truly appreciate the gesture!
+Let them know you got positive feedback from the community, and you hope to work together again in the future.

-Continue the relationship by occasionally letting the journalist know you enjoyed a story they wrote.
 Let the journalist know if you hear of news that might be of interest, even if it has nothing to do with your organization.
 Nonprofit professionals tend to be in the know.

-What After You Get News Coverage
+What To Do Once You Get News Coverage

 Now that you have a link to a story about your organization, you need to share it far and wide!